Iran dismisses Israel threat at Ahmadinejad's last army parade

 Ayatollah Ali Khamenei, who as commander in chief has ultimate authority over the armed forces, said last month the Islamic Republic would raze the Tel Aviv and Haifa to the ground if Israel “made the slightest mistake”.

-New hardware unveiled in Thursday’s parade included a radar-evading attack drone, called Sarir, and updates to its air defense systems.
-The Iranian air force also put on display an air-refueling maneuver by Russian-made Sukhoi 24 fighter jets, Fars news agency reported.
+New hardware unveiled in Thursday’s parade included a radar-evading attack drone, called Sarir, and updates to its air defence systems.
+The Iranian air force also put on display an air-refueling maneouvre by Russian-made Sukhoi 24 fighter jets, Fars news agency reported.

-Iranian officials regularly emphasize the country’s ability to develop and construct its own military hardware and announce sophisticated new equipment but Western analysts say their real capabilities cannot be independently verified.
+Iranian officials regularly emphasise the country’s ability to develop and construct its own military hardware and announce sophisticated new equipment but Western analysts say their real capabilities cannot be independently verified.

 “Iran does a good job of advertising its equipment for deterrence purposes,” said Michael Elleman, a missile expert at the Bahrain offices of Britain’s International Institute of Strategic Studies (IISS).